syncfusion-content/uwp-docs/uwp/Numeric-UpDown/Number-Formatting.md

 ## Culture

-The Culture property helps to localize the SfNumericUpDown control.
+The Culture property helps to localize the UWP NumericUpDown control.
 Culture property is of type CultureInfo.
 Text will be formatted based on the specified Culture.
 Default Value is the Current UI Culture.

 {% tabs %}